karthikc911/cinevibe/docs/ARCHITECTURE.md

 ### Overview

-CineMate is a **monolithic Next.js application** that combines frontend and backend.
+CineVibe is a **monolithic Next.js application** that combines frontend and backend.
 For optimal deployment:

 - **Frontend + API Routes**: Deploy to Vercel (recommended)
 - **Database**: Keep on Supabase (already configured)